bvillasen/blog/astro/_posts/2020-04-20-sph_optical_dpeth_0.md

 <img src="{{ site.url }}assets/images/density_distribution.png">

-Seems like the gas density distribution on the grid SPH is very close to the Cholla simulation but not for the HI distribution, **there is more HI on the SPH(Grid) data, this explains why the optical depth is higher when measured on the SPH(Grid).**
+Seems like the gas density distribution on the grid SPH is very close to the Cholla simulation but this does not hold for the HI distribution, **there is more HI on the SPH(Grid) data, this could explains why the optical depth is higher when measured on the SPH(Grid).**

 ## Optical Depth Comparison